41-Inch Longboard ,Artisan Maple Skateboard Professional Complete Cruiser for Cruising, Carving, Free-Style and Downhill,Pink FlowerView on Amazon

-Hamboards Biscuit Handcrafted Campus Cruiser 24" Longboard Skateboard for Pumping, Landsurfing & Land Paddling - Laminated Birch/Super Hard Bamboo (Bamboo)View on Amazon
+Hamboards Biscuit Handcrafted Campus Cruiser 24" Longboard Skateboard for Pumping, Landsurfing & Land Paddling - Laminated Birch/Super Hard Bamboo (Deep Space)View on Amazon

 If you are a frequent longboard rider, longboarding pumping is sure to be a household name!
 This seems to be the most favorite and widely welcomed approach to most longboard riders, as not only is longboarding pumping an appealing form of art, but it also saves riders from continuously making long stretches.